 In 1602, wealthy landowner Edmund Colthurst proposed to remedy the growing shortage by bringing water to London in open channels from Chadwell Spring and Amwell in Hertfordshire.
 A charter for the works was granted two years later.

-Colthurst's route brought the water on an almost-level course, nearly 65km to Clerkenwell in London.
-Completed in 1613, at various points along its route, the river was diverted into loops designed to bring water to areas of habitation.
+Colthurst's route brought the water on an almost-level course (dropping around just five inches per mile), nearly 65km to Clerkenwell in London.
+Completed in 1613, at various points along its route, the river was diverted into loops.
+Although these were introduced as part of the contour-hugging design to enable the appropriate drop across the course of the river, they also had the consequence of bringing water to areas of habitation.
 At Hornsey, the ‘Hornsey Loop’ was constructed.

 The New River’s original course, entered from Wood Green and meandered across to where Nightingale Lane is.
 It then travelled south to a Sluice House, built at the point where the river met the main road to Muswell Hill.